mlochbaum/BQN/help/occurrencecount_progressiveindexof.md

 ## `𝕨 ⊒ 𝕩`: Progressive Index Of

 Index of the first unused match of each major cell of `𝕩` in `𝕨`.
-If there are no more matches left, length of `𝕨` is placed in that position.
+If there are no more matches left, the length of `𝕨` is placed in that position.

             "aaa" ⊒ "aaaaa"